 If you do not have a removable liner, it is okay for it to get wet, so give it a quick rinse down with a bit of freshwater.
 Ensure you dry the liner properly after washing the helmet.

 Now onto how to clean the mountain bike helmet!

 With a soft, damp wipe or a soft sponge, clean the outer plastic shell of the helmet.
 Ensure that you clean in and around the vents, as well as around the edges of the helmet and the visor (if applicable).

-For the inside of the helmet, again, use a damp cloth to get rid of any dirt or chemicals.
+For the inside of the helmet, again, use a damp cloth with mild soap to get rid of any dirt or chemicals.
 This will be easier if the inner liner can be removed, otherwise just work around the liner.
 The plastic retention system at the back of the helmet will also likely need a clean, so ensure you wipe this also.